Amber Scorah

 Amber Scorah is a Canadian-American writer, speaker, entrepreneur and activist.
-She is co-founder of the collective whistleblowing support and advocacy non-profit Psst.org and former co-founder of the whistleblower media outlet Lioness.

 Early life

-She grew up as a third-generation Jehovah's Witness in Vancouver, Canada with her parents and sister and rarely had contact with non-Jehovah's Witnesses.
+She grew up as a third-generation Jehovah's Witness in Vancouver, British Columbia, Canada, with her parents and sister and rarely had contact with non-Jehovah's Witnesses.
 She forwent a formal education and career and instead went into the full-time volunteer preaching work immediately after graduating high school.
-When she was 22 years old she married a Jehovah's Witness elder, then she and her husband moved to China to become missionaries.
+When she was 22 years old she married a Jehovah's Witness elder and they moved to China to become missionaries.
+Scorah began speaking out publicly about her life as a Jehovah's Witness in 2013, and in 2019 published a memoir called Leaving the Witness.

 Education

-As a young adult, Scorah forwent a formal education after high school (see early life above).
-In 2010, she enrolled at the City University of New York and attended Hunter College.
+In 2010, Scorah enrolled at the City University of New York and attended Hunter College.
 She took a break in 2015, then resumed her studies in spring 2019.
-She graduated from the CUNY Baccalaureate for Unique and Interdisciplinary Studies in 2020 with a concentration in English and the Psychology of Religion at Hunter College's program in religion, under the guidance of faculty member Barbara Sproul.
-In late 2020, Scorah was accepted into Harvard Divinity School's Master of Theological Studies program as a Dean's Fellow with a full scholarship.
+She graduated from the CUNY Baccalaureate for Unique and Interdisciplinary Studies in 2020 with a concentration in English and the Psychology of Religion at Hunter College's program in religion.

-ChinesePod and "Dear Amber"

-Scorah is a fluent speaker of Mandarin Chinese and has lived in both Taiwan and China, where she became immersed in Chinese culture.
-Between the years 2007 and 2009 she hosted a ChinesePod series called "Dear Amber" where she answered listeners' questions about China and discussed unique aspects of Chinese culture and customs which foreigners may not be aware of.
-ChinesePod describes Scorah as a "pioneer" for developing this new lesson style.
-Her podcast was a Top 10 podcast in 2008 on iTunes.

-Child care and parental leave advocacy
+Advocacy

-In 2015 Scorah's three-month-old son Karl Towndrow died unexpectedly on his first day of daycare in SoHo, New York.
+In 2015, Scorah's three-month-old son died unexpectedly on his first day of daycare in SoHo, New York.
 The daycare had been operating without a license and was shut down shortly after the incident.
 A staff member stated that she had noticed Karl kicking in his crib but she was told by a supervisor to ignore it because that's what babies do.
 He was found unresponsive with "blue lips" a short time later, and pronounced dead at the hospital.
-Scorah had not felt ready to go back to work and leave him at daycare, which made the incident particularly difficult to cope with.
-She walked into the daycare and witnessed a staff member administering CPR "incorrectly," despite their earlier assurances that the staff was properly trained to administer CPR.
-She later found out that he had been put to sleep on his side.
-Since the official cause of death was "undetermined," she does not know if it could have been prevented; however, she regrets that her son had to die alone without his mother.
-The incident drove her into activism.
+Scorah had not felt ready to go back to work and leave him at daycare, and the incident drove her into activism.